-With heightened scrutiny and increasing RFEs/NOIDs by IPO of regional center applications and I-924 Exemplars, a well-drafted regional center operational plan is a critical piece of the I-924 application.
+With heightened scrutiny and increasing Requests for Evidence (RFE) and Notices of Intent to Deny (NOID) by the Investor Program Office (IPO) of regional center applications and I-924 Exemplars, a well-drafted regional center operational plan is a critical piece of the I-924 application.
 According to Form I-924 instructions1 for regional center designation, an application must include a business plan for how the principals of the regional center anticipate they will manage and operate the regional center once approved.
 USCIS refers to this as a regional center's operational plan and recently provided guidance on their website on the Suggested Order of form I-924 Documentation2.
 The following list provided by USCIS outlines a few of the key expectations of what should be contained in this operational plan:

 - A general description of how EB-5 investors will be recruited

 - Examples of the capital investment opportunities that will be offered

 - Details on how the regional center will conduct its due diligence to ensure, among other things, that only lawful sources of immigrant investor funds are associated with the regional center’s new commercial enterprises (NCEs)